 Q: Am I required to pass an ethics examination as a prerequisite for licensure?

 Candidates applying for licensure must pass the American Institute of Certified Public Accountants (AICPA) Ethics Examination with a grade of 90% or higher.
 This self-study course must be completed within one year from the date of purchase.
 Please ensure that you designate the New Mexico Public Accountancy Board as a score recipient when registering for the examination, as we must receive a score report directly from the AICPA.
 Do not mail your answer sheet to the Accountancy Board!

 To obtain registration materials, please call the New Mexico Society of CPAs at (505) 246-1699.
 Click here

 to register online using Mastercard or Visa.

-Q: If I have passed the Uniform CPA Examination in another state, am applying for licensure by grade transfer, and my education was completed outside of the United States, how should I submit my transcripts to the Accountancy Board?
+Q: If I have passed the Uniform CPA Examination in another state, and applying for licensure by grade transfer, and my education was completed outside of the United States, how should I submit my transcripts to the Accountancy Board?